-- 1. Verify, monitor and validate progress on due diligence and its effectiveness in the Certified Entity's own operations. - The Certified Entity has implemented assurance mechanisms to assess whether its due diligence requirements are being met in its own operations. - The Certified Entity monitors due diligence and risk management on an ongoing basis using appropriate performance indicators. - The Certified Entity draws on all known information, including data from ongoing monitoring, periodic internal assessments, issues raised through grievance mechanisms, etc., to validate that the steps taken by the enterprise are preventing and mitigating impacts. - In instances in which harmful impacts have not been effectively prevented or mitigated, the Certified Entity seeks to understand why this is the case and responds appropriately. - The Certified Entity engages with external experts to verify the effectiveness of due diligence and risk management measures where impacts may cause severe harm if not adequately prevented or where prevention measures require technical expertise.

-2. Verify, monitor and validate progress on due diligence and its effectiveness in the supply chain.

-- The Certified Entity implements assurance mechanisms to assess whether its due diligence requirements are being met in its supply chain. - Whenever possible, the Certified Entity shall monitor indicators, either direct or indirect, to validate that impacts have been prevented. - The Certified Entity draws on all known information, including data from ongoing monitoring, periodic internal assessments, issues raised through grievance mechanisms, etc., to validate that the steps taken by the Certified Entity are preventing and mitigating impacts. - In instances in which harmful impacts have not been effectively prevented or mitigated, the Certified Entity seeks to understand why this is the case and responds appropriately.
+- 1. Verify, monitor and validate progress on due diligence and its effectiveness in the Certified Entity's own operations. - The Certified Entity has implemented assurance mechanisms to assess whether its due diligence requirements are being met in its own operations. - The Certified Entity monitors due diligence and risk management on an ongoing basis using appropriate performance indicators. - The Certified Entity draws on all known information, including data from ongoing monitoring, periodic internal assessments, issues raised through grievance mechanisms, etc., to validate that the steps taken by the enterprise are preventing and mitigating impacts. - In instances in which harmful impacts have not been effectively prevented or mitigated, the Certified Entity seeks to understand why this is the case and responds appropriately. - The Certified Entity engages with external experts to validate the effectiveness of due diligence and risk management measures where impacts may cause severe harm if not adequately prevented or where prevention measures require technical expertise. - 2.
+Verify, monitor and validate progress on due diligence and its effectiveness in the supply chain. - The Certified Entity implements assurance mechanisms to assess whether its due diligence requirements are being met in its supply chain. - Whenever possible, the Certified Entity shall monitor indicators, either direct or indirect, to validate that impacts have been prevented. - The Certified Entity draws on all known information, including data from ongoing monitoring, periodic internal assessments, issues raised through grievance mechanisms, etc., to validate that the steps taken by the Certified Entity are preventing and mitigating impacts. - In instances in which harmful impacts have not been effectively prevented or mitigated, the Certified Entity seeks to understand why this is the case and responds appropriately, including by updating and implementing corrective action plans where appropriate and seeking external guidance.